hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/hardhat.md

 A Read-Evaluate-Print Loop (REPL) is an environment which takes input from you, executes that input, and prints the result as output;
 then start over again.
-The POSIX-compliant shell that that you have been using, such as `bash` or `zsh` is an example of this.
+The POSIX-compliant shell that you have been using, such as `bash` or `zsh`, is an example of this.

 Hardhat has its own REPL feature, which executes commands in the context of the smart contract project you are developing,